 Wondering where to start with your Canadian banking?
 We recommend getting started with HSBC Bank Canada.
 As an international bank, they understand the challenges of moving to a new country and have offerings that are uniquely suited to newcomers, including multi-currency savings accounts and globally-accessible bank accounts.
-You can also get up to $1,000* in cashback and rewards with their Newcomers Program.
+You can also get up to $1,350* in value with their Newcomers Program.

 Learn more about the HSBC Canada Newcomers Program.
-Issued by HSBC Canada and HSBC Investment Funds (Canada) Inc. *Terms and conditions apply.
+Issued by HSBC Canada.

 We’re going to split this article into two sections.
 Feel free to skip ahead if you already know something!

 We’re going to start off by learning about three types of accounts and savings plans in Canada that each have their own superpowers: the RRSP, the RESP, and the TFSA.
 Then, we’ll tell you about some of the most popular options for investing your money, whether it’s through one of those accounts, or through your regular bank account.